Special Educational Needs

 Our Aims:

-A child has special educational needs if they have a learning difficulty or disability which calls for special educational provision made for them.
-At Mersey Drive we recognise the definition of Special Educational Needs described in the Special Needs Code of Practise 2014:
+A child or young person has Special Educational Needs (SEN) if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 A child has a learning difficulty or disability if they: